-Academic Composition WR 121Z Grade 12 Prerequisite: 3.0 GPA/Teacher Approval Type of Credit: LA WR 121Z engages students in the study and practice of critical thinking, reading and writing.
-This is a senior-level course focuses on analyzing and applying key rhetorical concepts and will prepare students to engage in adaptable research processes.
+Academic Composition WR 121Z Grade 12

+Prerequisite: 3.0 GPA/Teacher Approval

+WR 121Z engages students in the study and practice of critical thinking, reading and writing.
+This senior-level course focuses on analyzing and applying key rhetorical concepts and will prepare students to engage in adaptable research processes.
 Multiple writing projects will be required throughout the term.
 Students must have at least a 3.0 cumulative GPA to enroll in the course for credit through Lane Community College.
 However, students who don't meet that requirement are still welcome to take the course as preparation for college-level coursework.
 English Writing 121Z Credit available from LCC.

-010061 - 010062 AP English Lit & Comp A AP English Lit & Comp B Grade 11 Prerequisite: Teacher Approval Type of Credit: LA Advanced Placement English Literature and Composition is a yearlong, college level course designed for students who are interested in obtaining college credit by passing the national AP exam administered in May.
+010061 - 010062 AP English Lit & Comp A AP English Lit & Comp B Grade 11

+Prerequisite: Teacher Approval

+Advanced Placement English Literature and Composition is a yearlong, college level course designed for students who are interested in obtaining college credit by passing the national AP exam administered in May.
 The course will provide students with the tools to interpret literature, write in a more analytical style, and develop a more complete understanding of literary styles and themes.
 Students will focus on various works of fiction and literary styles including poetry, novels, short story and Shakespearean drama.
-There will be a summer reading assignment which will coincide with the first unit in the fall.
-In May, students may elect to take the Literature and Composition national AP exam.
-Students will have to pay for this exam; however, funding is available for students on free or reduced lunch.
+Students will have to pay for the AP exam; however, funding is available for students on free or reduced lunch.
 The work load for this class is above and beyond what is required in regular English courses.
-Students will need a teacher recommendation to enroll in this class.
+Students may need a teacher recommendation to enroll in this class.

-010011 English 1A 010012 English 1B Grade 9 Prerequisite: None Type of Credit: LA
+010011 - English 1A 010012 - English 1B

+Prerequisite: None Type of Credit: LA

-010021 - English 2A 010022 - English 2B Grade 10 Prerequisite: English 1 Type of Credit: LA
+010021 - English 2A 010022 - English 2B Grade 10

+Prerequisite: English 1 Type of Credit: LA

-010031 - English 3A 010032 - English 3B Grade 11 Prerequisite: English 2 Type of Credit: LA
+010031 - English 3A 010032 - English 3B Grade 11

+Prerequisite: English 2 Type of Credit: LA